microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 Breadcrumb will use the [InvokePattern](!https://docs.microsoft.com/en-us/dotnet/framework/ui-automation/implementing-the-ui-automation-invoke-control-pattern).

 ## Keyboard
 * The user can tab into the Breadcrumb and tab out.
-The first tab in gives focus to the first (leftmost) node.
+The first tab in gives focus to the first (highest-level) node.
-Once the Breadcrumb has focus, the user can use:
-* the left/right arrows to navigate from node to node
+Once the Breadcrumb has focus, the user can use the left/right arrows to navigate from node to node.
+* If the Breadcrumb is crumbled, down/up will open the flyout from the ellipsis and down/up will navigate between the flyout items

+## Gamepad
+* Spatial navigation to focus and select the nodes.

 ## Narrator
-When the focus is on a node, Narrator will announce the name of the node as well as "n of m" to convey which node in the path it is.
+When the focus is on a node, Narrator will announce the node as well as "n of m" to convey which node in the path it is.
+If the Breadcrumb has been crumbled due to resizing, Narrator will announce 'collapsed' and 'expanded' for the flyout of crumbled nodes.

-# Open Questions

-## General
-* Should developers be able to customize the crumbling behavior (ex: to crumble starting at the 2nd node onward?)
-Or even use an icon instead of ellipses?
-* Should developers be able to customize and address resizing situations where wrapping text in the leaf node does not answer their app scenario?
-Should the leaf node be able to crumble partially?

-## Design
-* In V2 Breadcrumb, should the chevrons' interactability be indicated through design?
-Would the node-chevron spacing be the same or different for enabled vs disabled chevrons?

-## Input and Accessibility
-* How should Breadcrumb's spacing/touch targets change for keyboard/mouse versus a touchscreen?

-### Keyboard
-* the enter/space keys to jump to the current node?
-* Should the down arrow (or alt-down) drop down the children of the current node?
-Potentially also space and enter to drop down the children? the escape key to close the drop down?
-* the up/down arrows to navigate from child to child in the drop down?
-* File Exploreer exhibits wrapping arrowing behavior - pressing right arrow on the rightmost node brings you back to the root.
-Is this a behavior WinUI Breadcrumb should enable?

-### Narrator
-* How should Narrator behavior in a scenario with crumbled nodes?